32749 Franklin Rd Suite 200 Franklin, MI 48025

 Teeth that have had large fillings, especially after root canals or repeated dental work, can become structurally weaker over time.
 A crown may be necessary to reinforce the tooth and prevent breakage.
 Unlike a filling, which only restores a portion of the tooth, a crown covers the entire tooth and provides added durability.

 Teeth can become worn down for various reasons, including chronic grinding (bruxism), acid erosion, or natural aging.
 When this wear becomes severe, it can affect not just the appearance of your smile but also your ability to chew properly.
-A dental crown could restore the tooth’s original shape and functionality, offering both cosmetic and practical benefits.
+A dental crown can restore a tooth’s original shape and function.
+It offers both cosmetic and practical benefits.

 Root Canal Recovery